cognesy/instructor-php/notes/NOTES.md

 ## Brain dump

+- Sequences - validate only individual items, reject ONLY the invalid; allows progressive extraction in multiple stages
 - MessageSequence to better process multi-stage chat content
 - Extract APIClient to a separate package?
 - example of integration with Laravel/Livewire